joaomas/repotst/.github/pull_request_template.md

 - [ ] The MONAN model was successfully compiled and executed
 - [ ] New code is covered by unit or regression tests (if applicable)

----

 ### 🧪 Scientific Impact

-_If applicable, summarize the scientific or methodological relevance of this contribution.<br>
+_(If applicable, summarize the scientific or methodological relevance of this contribution...)_
-(...)_